-The winery is located in the municipality Margaux in the eponymous area in the Médoc (Haut-Médoc, Bordeaux).
-The first owners are the Durfort de Duras family, who planted the first vineyards in the 15th century and ran the estate for centuries.
-The family belonged to that time as well Château Durfort-Vivens and the areas of Lascombes originally belonged to it.
-During the French Revolution, the estate came for some years in state ownership.
-Jean-François Lascombes then led it to the top, in a magazine it was in 1838 as equal to the Château Margaux called.
-In the Bordeaux classification 1855 the estate received the second rank (Deuxième Cru Classé).
-In 1952, the estate was owned by a US consortium and was owned by Alexis Lichine (1913-1989).
-In 1971 it was sold to the English brewery group Bass Charrington.
-Finally, it went in 2001 to a circulated $ 67 million to the US pension fund Colony Capital.
-The total property covers a total of 110 hectares, of which the vineyards make up 84 hectares of vineyards.
-These are with Merlot (50%), Cabernet Sauvignon (45%) and Petit Verdot (5%).
-The long-lived red wine is aged for 20 months in 80% new oak barrels.
+The winery is located in the municipality Margaux in the same area in Médoc (Haut-Médoc, Bordeaux).
+The first owner is the Durfort de Duras family, who planted the first vineyards in the 15th century and managed the estate for centuries.
+The family also belonged at that time Château Durfort-Vivens and the Lascombes area was originally part of it.
+During the French Revolution, the estate came into state ownership for a few years.
+Jean-François Lascombes then led it to the top, in a magazine in 1838 it was equal to that Chateau Margaux called.
+In the Bordeaux classification 1855 the estate received second place (Deuxième Cru Classé).
+In 1952 the estate was owned by a US consortium and was owned by Alexis Lichine (1913-1989).
+In 1971 it was sold to the Bass Charrington brewery.
+Finally, in 2001, it was a $ 67 million donation to the US pension fund Colony Capital.
+The entire estate comprises a total of 110 hectares, of which the vineyards make up 84 hectares of vineyards.
+These are with Merlot (50%), Cabernet Sauvignon (45%) and Petit Verdot (5%) planted.
+The long-lived red wine is aged for 20 months in 80% new barriques.
 The second wine the house is called "Chevalier de Lascombes".